DCS Guidance on COVID-19

 - What safety precautions are in place for caseworkers who are still making home visits?

 The department is committed to protecting Tennessee's most vulnerable population, abused and/or neglected children.
-Due to the recent pandemic, we have had to take certain steps to also ensure the protection of our workers labor on the front lines of this crisis.
-When a worker needs to conduct a face to face visit, we have provided guidance to employees to contact the home before each visit.
-Upon contact, each employee will use a health questionnaire developed from guidance provided by the Tennessee Department of Health and the Center for Disease Control that helps them determine when a face-to-face visit can occur.
+Due to the recent pandemic, we have had to take certain steps to also ensure the protection of our workers' labor on the front lines of this crisis.
+When a worker needs to conduct a face-to-face visit, we have provided guidance to employees to contact the home before each visit.
+Upon contact, each employee will use a health questionnaire developed from the guidance provided by the Tennessee Department of Health and the Center for Disease Control that helps them determine when a face-to-face visit can occur.

 In addition, DCS has continued to partner with the Governor’s Unified Command and TEMA to obtain personal protective supplies for front-line employees.
 Each region has access to the needed protective supplies to distribute to staff to use while making visits with children and families.
 The supplies will continue to be distributed to staff as they become available.